-Refinancing Expat Home Loans: A Guide For Expiring Fixed Rates In 2023
+Refinancing Expat Home Loans: A Guide for Expiring Fixed Rates in 2024

 In 2020 and 2021, the onset of the COVID-19 pandemic saw the Reserve Bank of Australia (RBA) set interest rates at a record low, i.e. as low as 0.1%.
 It was one of the causes of an unusual rise in the popularity of fixed-rate home loans in Australia.

 Many Australian borrowers, including Aussie expats, locked their rates for three years or less.
-Two-thirds of those borrowers will complete their fixed terms in 2023, according to Aussie and CoreLogic.
+Two-thirds of those borrowers completed their fixed terms in 2023, according to Aussie and CoreLogic.

 Some of the interest rates secured on fixed rates during the onset of the pandemic were as low as 1.95% for three years or less.
 When these fixed-rate mortgages expire, they will revert to the bank’s standard variable rate.
 Is your fixed rate home loan term expiring in 2024?
 This will likely increase your monthly repayments.

 Australian expats on variable rates may already be familiar with the increased interest rates in Australia.
-However, the sudden rise in interest rates may come as a shock for many Aussie expat homeowners who are still paying low-interest rates for their homes.
+However, the sudden rise in interest rates may come as a shock for many Aussie expat homeowners who are still paying low fixed interest rates for their homes.

-Fixed-rate expat borrowers will find themselves paying 3 to 4% more than they currently pay.
+Fixed-rate expat borrowers will find themselves paying 3 to 4% more than they currently pay when their fixed term expires.
 Further, the higher interest rate may negatively impact unprepared borrowers.

-The current Australian homeownership landscape in 2023 looks at higher interest rates and rent costs.
-Such increased rates may be a lot for some borrowers to adjust financially.
+The current Australian homeownership landscape in 2024 continues to see higher interest rates and rent costs.
+Such increased rates may be difficult for some borrowers to adjust to financially.

 Refinancing your expat home loan provides better control over your expiring rates by changing the current terms and interest rates of your expat home loan.
 You can also take this opportunity to look elsewhere for the most competitive rates in Australia.